lastovkinagr/ecoecho/README.md

 # ecoecho
 ecoecho_Sistech-our avesome project!
 This project is a simple website (consist of three pages)about recycling and eco-friendly habbits.
-# Home page:
+# Home page:(was created by Kolomiitseva Natalia)
 - headline:EcoEcho
  -slogan: Reduce.Reuse.Recycle.Restore.
  -main menu with : Home, Projects,Contacts.
- -powerful image,
+ -powerful image,(from Lastovkina Galina)
  -brief introduction:
  -key action blocks:
    our initiatives,recycling guides,event calendar.
-# Projects page:
+# Projects page:(was created by Lastovkina Galina)
 our projects:
 -colorful image,
  dynamic block with javascript elements: